The city of Millbrook, Alabama sits 9 miles northwest of state capital Montgomery.

 2. Alabama Nature Center

-Alabama Nature Center is a 23,000 square foot educational center with a hands-on discovery hall featuring nature and wildlife displays, a 120-seat state-of-the-art theater and a gift shop.
+I think a visit to the Alabama Nature Center should definitely not be missed during your stay in Millbrook.
+It’s a 23,000 square foot educational center with a hands-on discovery hall featuring nature and wildlife displays, a 120-seat state-of-the-art theater and a gift shop.

 If you wish to explore the great outdoors, the surrounding area offers 5 scenic miles of hiking trails where you can spot flora, fauna and myriad birdlife as you pass through wetlands, forests and streams.